YouNow/younow.github.io/policy/en/partners_faq.md

 2. How do I earn money?
  * You earn money during your broadcasts when you receive bars.
 You receive bars from the four premium gifts (see more details below).

-3. What the premium gifts can people buy with bars?
+3. What are the premium gifts can people buy with bars?
  * There are four gifts that users can buy with bars:

    50 Likes: A gift that helps the broadcaster trend